 January: The formation of Deutsche Arbeiterpartei (DAP, or German Workers’ Party) – the forerunner to the Nazi Party.

-February: The formation of Deutschen Schutz und Trutzbund, German nationalist group committed to ‘fighting Judaism’.
+February: The formation of Deutschen Schutz und Trutzbund, a German nationalist group committed to ‘fighting Judaism’.

 Febraury 24th: The DAP reinvents itself as the National Socialist Germany Workers’ Party, or NSDAP.

-May: A Henry Ford-owned newspaper, the Dearborn Independent, begins publishing anti-Semitic articles and conspiracies.
+May: In the US, a Henry Ford-owned newspaper, the Dearborn Independent, begins publishing anti-Semitic articles and conspiracies.

 December: The NSDAP acquires its own newspaper, the Volkischer Beobachter (or ‘People’s Observer’).